cylc/cylc-doc/src/reference/architecture/ui-server.rst

 *Authentication* is provided by either `Jupyter Server`_ or `Jupyter Hub`_.

-*Authorisation* in the `Cylc UI Server`_ is provided by Cylc, this is used in multi-user mode to allow users to connect to each others UI Servers for monitoring and or control purposes.
+*Authorisation* in the `Cylc UI Server`_ is provided by Cylc.
+In multi-user mode this allows users to connect to each others UI Servers for monitoring or control purposes.

 .. note::